 - 1 1/2 cups fresh or frozen corn

-- Add in all beans, corn, cilantro and lime and cook until heated through.
-Serve warm with optional toppings and sides (cheddar, sour cream, diced avocados, saltine crackers or tortilla chips).
+- Add in all kidney beans, black beans, corn, cilantro and lime and cook until heated through.
+Serve warm with optional toppings and sides (cheddar, sour cream, diced avocados and tortilla chips).